Loss Functions for Discrete Contextual Pricing with Observational Data: Minimum Variance Estimator

-Therefore, one can formulate the problem of finding the $\bm{R}$ matrix with the minimum asymptotic variance as a constrained quadratic optimization problem.
-We prove that this optimization has a simple closed-form solution, as given in Lemma \ref{min_var_soln}.
+As a result, one can formulate the problem of finding the $\bm{R}$ matrix with the minimum asymptotic variance as a constrained quadratic optimization problem.
+We prove that this optimization has a simple closed-form solution, as given in \Cref{min_var_soln}.